eclass/renovate-heroku/README.md

 On the Scheduler Dashboard, click “Add Job…”, enter a task, select a frequency, dyno size, and next run time.

-Add `renovate --platform $RENOVATE_PLATFORM $RENOVATE_REPOS`, select Daily and "00:00" to run renovate every day at midnight.
+Add `renovate $RENOVATE_REPOS`, select Daily and "00:00" to run renovate every day at midnight.